pedestal/pedestal/README.md

 lein new pedestal-service the-next-big-server-side-thing
 ```

-See the [samples](./samples) or [documentation](./guides/documentation) for information on Pedestal concepts and
+See the [samples](./samples) or [Pedestal.io docs site](http://pedestal.io/) for information on Pedestal,
-advice on getting started.
+including:

+ * Getting started tutorial and other guides
+ * Main concepts
+ * Advanced usage
+ * API docs
+ * Reference docs

 ## Digging deeper